Kandiaro

 Kandiaro (ڪنڊيارو) is a town in the Naushahro Feroze District of Sindh province of Pakistan and the headquarters of Kandiaro Taluka.
+From this town is the start of Central Sindh locally called the Vichol Region.
 It is famous for Dargah Allahabad Jalsa.
 The city population is approximately 45,000.

 The town is situated on the earthen heap or Darro, to safeguard the town from the waters of Indus (Mehran River passing north-west) and Nasrat Wah (Sada Wah, the then inundation canal, now Bhaddo).